Associate Professor Heath Pardoe

 Biography

-Dr Heath Pardoe is an Associate Professor in the Epilepsy Imaging group at The Florey, Stream Lead for Science and Operations Support in the Australian Epilepsy Project and Academic Lead for The Florey MRI facility.
-He is co-director of The Florey National Imaging Facility node and holds honorary positions at New York University Grossman School of Medicine, Monash University and the University of Melbourne.
+Associate Professor Heath Pardoe is the Neuroimaging Theme Lead at the Florey, working within the Epilepsy and Neurodevelopment Research Priority Area.
+He is the Stream Lead for Science Operations in the Australian Epilepsy Project and Florey Node Director for the NCRIS-funded National Imaging Facility.
+He holds honorary positions at New York University Grossman School of Medicine, Monash University and the University of Melbourne.

-Dr Pardoe completed his PhD in 2005 at the University of Western Australia.
-He underwent postdoctoral training with Graeme Jackson at The Florey (2005–2012) and was an Associate Professor of Neurology at the Comprehensive Epilepsy Center at NYU Grossman School of Medicine (2012–2022).
-He returned to The Florey in 2022.
+Associate Professor Pardoe completed his PhD at the University of Western Australia in 2005 and undertook postdoctoral training with Graeme Jackson at The Florey.
+He subsequently held academic appointments at NYU Grossman School of Medicine, where he was Associate Professor of Neurology, before returning to the Florey in 2022.